2022 EXHIBITIONS + PUBLIC ART

 RAZZLE DAZZLE CHROMA

-Nuha Saad is pleased to announce her upcoming exhibition Razzle Dazzle Chroma at James Makin Gallery in Melbourne, from June 18 – July 3.
+Nuha Saad is pleased to announce her debut solo exhibition Razzle Dazzle Chroma at James Makin Gallery in Melbourne, from June 18 – July 3 2022.

 Nuha is thrilled to be included in the latest edition of Artist Profile 59 Issue, in a feature story An Archaeology of the Suburbs written by Courtney Kidd.